williamsbdev/ember-cli-auto-register/README.md

 application.register("repos:bar", BarRepo);
 ```

-At this time, the auto-register only supports functions exported as default
+At this time, the auto-register only supports Ember Objects exported as default.
-that can be instantiated.

 ## Running Tests